YNAB vs. Mint: Which Budgeting App is Better?

 Knowing your personal finance goals is the first step for financial success.
 And it can also help you choose the best app.

-But if you’re finance savvy person who wants to improve their investments earnings by 10% this year, Personal Capital is going to be more your speed.
+But if you’re finance savvy person who wants to improve their investments earnings by 10% this year, perhaps another app is more your speed.